Skip to Content

 This Royal Caribbean cruise confirmed to me that although I’m definitely team inside, there absolutely are places and times where I think a balcony upgrade is worth it.
 Norway is incredible and I’d recommend anybody cruising there to book a balcony if you can.

-How Much Did This Cruise Cost me?
+How Much Did This Cruise Cost Me?

-My balcony cabin only cost £809 per person for the week and the inside cabin wasn’t much cheaper at around £600.
+My balcony cabin cost only £809 per person for the week, and the inside cabin wasn’t much cheaper, at around £600.

-I like to keep to a £100 per night budget, including gratuities so splashing out to £115 per person per night didn’t seem crazy.
+I like to keep to a £100 per night budget, including gratuities, so splashing out to £115 per person per night didn’t seem crazy.

 This was one of those cruises booked pre-pandemic.